DanDobrick/blog/README.md

 Theme taken from https://github.com/alainpham/alainpham.github.io, then modified a WHOLE bunch.

 # Todo
+- Post header needs to have same width as post
+- Add Jumbotron if post doesn't have image
 - Add TIL category
 - [Update profile with github actions](https://simonwillison.net/2020/Jul/10/self-updating-profile-readme/)
 - Once I have a handful of posts: